Tile

 Sanded · Unsanded · Epoxy

 Sanded grout for joints over 1/8".
-Unsanded for narrower joints and natural stone.
+Unsanded for narrower joints and polished tile surfaces.
 Epoxy grout is the most durable and stain-resistant — no sealing required.
 In Florida kitchens and bathrooms, epoxy is often the better long-term choice.

 Subfloor Deflection